DadeOrsu/DSS_answers/Part1.md

 Password crackers exploit predictable human behaviour (weak, common or short passwords) and the deterministic nature of hash functions to recover plaintext passwords from stored hashes.
 Common strategies include brute-force (trying all combinations), dictionary attacks (trying likely passwords) and hybrid attacks (dictionary + character mangling).
 Modern crackers often combine these with rules, mangling, and GPU acceleration.

 - **Dictionary Attacks**: A dictionary attack iterates over a list of candidate passwords (a "dictionary") and, for each candidate, computes the hash and compares it to the target stored hash.
 If salts are used and known, the attacker combines each candidate with the salt before hashing.
 Dictionary attacks are effective because many users choose common words, phrases or predictable variants.
-- **Raimbow Table Attack**: A rainbow table is a precomputed data structure that maps many possible plaintext passwords to their hash values using a time-memory trade-off (it stores reduced chains rather than every single password→hash pair).
+- **Rainbow Table Attack**: A rainbow table is a precomputed data structure that maps many possible plaintext passwords to their hash values using a time-memory trade-off (it stores reduced chains rather than every single password -> hash pair).
 An attacker can look up a target hash in the table to recover the original password much faster than computing hashes on the fly.
 However, rainbow tables assume the same hash function and no per-password randomization (salt).
 When salts are used, separate rainbow tables are needed for each salt value, which quickly becomes infeasible.
 - **Role of salt in the Unix password file**: A salt is a random value generated for each password and stored alongside the password hash (in traditional Unix systems, salts are stored in `/etc/shadow`).
 When a password is set, the system computes `hash(salt || password)` and stores both the salt and the resulting hash.
 Salts serve three main purposes:

 1. **Ensure uniqueness**: identical passwords chosen by different users produce different stored hashes because their salts differ.